A little about Squid Proxy

 sudo cp squid.conf squid.conf.backup

-Next, let us edit the “squid.conf” file, and we’ll delete all the lines in that file.
-We are deleting the lines of the file so the reader can identify each part of the configuration in a segmented way.
+The reason we are deleting lines from the file is so that the reader can identify each part of the configuration in a segmented way.

 sudo nano squid.conf